 This Loan Payment Calculator computes an estimate of the size of your monthly loan payments and the annual salary required to manage them without too much financial difficulty.
 This loan calculator can be used with Federal education loans (Stafford, Perkins and PLUS) and most private student loans.
-(The student loan calculator can also be used as an auto loan calculator or to calculate your mortgage payments.)
+(The loan calculator can be used to calculate student loan payments, auto loans or to calculate your mortgage payments.)

 This loan calculator assumes that the interest rate remains constant throughout the life of the loan.
 Currently the 2020-2021 Undergraduate Federal Stafford Loan has a fixed interest rate of 2.75% (a record low) and the Federal PLUS loan has a fixed rate of 5.3%.
-(Perkins loans have a fixed interest rate of 5%.)
+(Perkins loans have a fixed interest rate of 5%.).
+The calculator can also be used for auto loans and mortgages.

 The calculator also assumes that the loan will be repaid in equal monthly installments through standard loan amortization (i.e., standard or extended loan repayment).
 The results will not be accurate for some of the alternate repayment plans, such as graduated repayment and income contingent repayment.